 The fair values of financial assets and financial liabilities are presented in the following table and can be compared to their carrying amounts as presented in the statement of financial position.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Refer to Note 21 for detailed disclosures regarding the fair value measurement of the group's financial assets and financial liabilities.